codemaschine/gridelements_bootstrap/README.md

 # Screenshots

-## Modulares erweiterbares Template System
+## Modular template system, that you can extend easily with typoscript and partials

 ![img1](Documentation/snap0.jpg)

-## Grids zusammenklicken
+## Click your grid

 ![img1](Documentation/snap1.jpg)